-- 1. Student are responsible for adhering to all requirements laid out in the assignments. - 2.
+- 2. Student are responsible for adhering to all requirements laid out in the assignments. - 3.
 Students must attend all lectures/labs.
-A student missing more than 20% of classes/labs may be barred from writing the final exam. - 3.
-Students must submit ALL assignments (even late ones) if they want the assignment portion to count towards their final grade.
+A student missing more than 20% of classes/labs may be barred from writing the final exam. - 4.
+Students must submit ALL assignments (even late ones) if they want the assignment portion to count towards their final grade. - 5.
+Assignments MUST be submitted on their due date.
+Late assignments will NOT be accepted and will receive a grade of 0.